procedural/c_code_of_mine/README.md

-My C code on Github:
+My public C code on Github:

 * Licensed under ["MIT No Attribution" (MIT-0) license](https://github.com/aws/mit-0).
 Always.
 * Compiles with Clang only.
 It __does not__ support GCC, MSVC or any other compiler.